ClementBM/clementbm.github.io/_posts/2021-12-23-rouge-bleu-scores.md

 Four ROUGE metrics are defined is the ROUGE paper: ROUGE-N, ROUGE-L, ROUGE-W and ROUGE-S. The next section present the ROUGE-L score.

 ### ROUGE-L
 ROUGE-L or $$ROUGE_{LCS}$$ is based on the length of the longest common subsequence (LCS).
-To counter the disadvantages of a pure recall metric as in ROUGE-N, Rouge-L calculates the weighted harmonic mean (or f-measure) combining the precision score the recall score.
+To counter the disadvantages of a pure recall metric as in ROUGE-N, Rouge-L calculates the weighted harmonic mean (or f-measure) combining the precision score and the recall score.

 The advantages of $$ROUGE_{LCS}$$ is that it does not require consecutive matches but in-sequence matches that reflect sentence level word order as n-grams.
 The other advantage is that it automatically includes longest in-sequence common n-grams, therefore no predefined n-gram length is necessary.